Ryandry1st/Low-Res-Carrier-Frequency-Offset/README.md

 This is in progress, I will update as more information is publicly available.

-Please contact and cite me if you wish to use the code herin.
+Please contact and cite me if you wish to use the code herein.
 Ryan Dreifuerst
 ryandry1st@utexas.edu